godfreynolan/jetpacks/readme.md

 ```

 ## NavGraph
-To use navigation in fragments, they must first be defined in a NavGraph.
-This will also contain the different actions that each fragment can perfom.
+To use navigation in fragments, they must first be defined in a `NavGraph`.
+This also contains the different actions that each fragment can perfom.
 For example, the `CompaniesFragment` will have a defined action for displaying the `StopsFragment`

-In the `res` folder, and new folder called `navigation` was created.
+In the `res` folder, a new folder called `navigation` was created.
 In this folder, the file `nav_graph.xml` was created.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <navigation xmlns:android="http://schemas.android.com/apk/res/android"